iDev-Games/Dungeon-3D/README.md

 This game source code and its assets are free for you to edit, learn and build on top of for commercial or personal projects.
 Although please do not re release an exact copy.
 The sounds were either created by me or sourced from https://freesound.org.
 Textures were either made by me or are from https://3dtextures.me.
 Everything else was made by me with the help of the developers and community for Cocos Creator.

 # Early release
-This is an early release and wasn't intially created for a release.
+This is an early release and I wasn't intially planning on releasing the source code.
 It's also my first project in Cocos Creator so keep that in mind too.
-Some parts of the code will be rushed and messy and commented out code but I think there is a lot in the game that should help developers learn Cocos Creator.
-Just keep in mind there will be bugs and nothing is perfect.
+Some parts of the code will be rushed, messy and with commented out code etc but I think there is a lot in the game that should help developers learn Cocos Creator.
+Just keep in mind there will be bugs and nothing is perfect at the moment.

 # Support this project
 If you would like to support this project.
-Think about releasing your game on our HTML5 web platform.
+Think about releasing your game on our HTML5 web games platform.
 Thanks!

 https://play.idevgames.co.uk